day trip to Plymouth Massachussetts

 The 17th-century timber-framed house was built by Jacob Mitchell in 1667 and purchased by Jabez Howland, son of Mayflower passengers John Howland and Elizabeth Tilley Howland, two of the original Pilgrims.

-You can tour this historic home in Plymouth which is open from June 16- October 27, 2023 Thursday to Monday 10am-4:00 pm.
+You can tour this historic home in Plymouth which is open from about mid-June – early November Thursday to Monday from 10 am-4:00 pm.

 Admission costs $6.00 for adults, children (6-12) $2.00, Senior, Student, AAA or Military $5.00